Whadiyatalkinabeet/MovieApp/README.md

 <li>Buy Google</li>
 </ol>

-LOG
-29/1/2017 Time Jon -> I changed your logout.php in ../LogIn to make it work with the main site.
-Also made the site inaccessible if not logged in.<br/>
-LOG 30/01/2017 00:38 Nyal -> Fixed the log in issue.
-Needs testing./ LOG 31/01/2917 16:01 Nyal -> Just testing github phone app. sup.
-LOG 01/02/2017 20:00 Jon -> header.php added -> just include this in '<head>' tags.
-Makes our site modular.
-LOG 31/01/2917 16:01 Nyal -> Just testing github phone app. sup.

 <b>Stuff to keep in mind when making changes</b>

 1 Make sure there are no dead-links (i.e. changing file names/locations and switching .html to .php or vice versa)